-• H3: the external environment moderates the in carrying out their duties and responsibilities in public accounttability in the form of successes and shortcomings that occur
+H_s: the external prior ment moderates the in carrying out their duties and responsibilities in public accounttability in the form of successes and shortcomings that occur

 Performance is a function extent to which the results have been achieved should have a certain degree of willingness and level of ability.
-A person's willingness and skills are not effective enough to do something without a clear understanding of motivation and ability while to complete a task or job, someone influence of entrepreneurial orientation on SME business performance.
+A person's willingness and skills are not effective enough to do something without a clear understanding of motivation and ability while to complete a task or job, someone influence of entrepreneurial orientation on SlvIE business performance.